MarMall/NetworkApproaches/Instructions/Labs/LAB_20-1-PreWork_and_LabOverview.md

 + Task 2: Import the collected data into R - Lab 20-2-B
 + Task 3: Carry out exploratory network analysis in R - Lab 20-2-C

-(NB: Task 1 should be carried out as preparatary work before the lab session, and Task 2 and 3 are carried out during the lab session)
+(NB: Tasks 1 and 2 should be carried out as preparatory work before the lab session as far as possible, and task 3 will be carried out during the lab session)

 ## Estimated timing for all three lab session: ~120 minutes